 1931.
 A Paramount picture.

 Director: Norman McLeod.
 Producer: Herman J. Mankiewicz.
+First assistant director: Charles Barton.
 Music: Ralph Rainger & John Leipold.
 No specific screenplay credit.
 It seems to have been written by all three writers.
 Story: S. J. Perelman and Will B. Johnstone.
 Additional dialogue: Arthur Sheekman.
 Photography: Arthur L. Todd.

 Length: 77 minutes.

 CAST: GROUCHO, HARPO, CHICO, ZEPPO (The Stowaways); Thelma Todd (Lucille); Rockcliffe Fellowes (Joe Helton), Tom Kennedy (Gibson);